absmach/supermq-docs/docs/authorization.md

 ##### Group Group Relation

 Groups can establish a parent-child relationship with other groups.
-The children groups are SubGroup and they can also children groups in  nested fashion
+The children groups are SubGroup and they can also have children groups in  nested fashion

 Assigning a group as the parent to another group can be achieved through the following request.